 Two Senior Seminars (4 credits each) are offered every year in our program.
 Majors must take one of these; they may choose to do more than one.
 Although majors typically take the Senior Seminar in the final year, some opt to take the Senior Seminar earlier.
-The Senior Seminar changes every semester, usually alternating a Peninsular topic with a Latin American one, an early modern with a contemporary topic.
+The Senior Seminar changes every semester, usually alternating a Peninsular topic with a Latin American topic, an early modern topic with a contemporary topic.
 Check Courses of Study and/or our internal Department course roster to find out what these will be for each academic year.
 Here are some of the courses that Spanish majors may choose as electives:

 Please refer to the Spanish section within the Romance Studies course offerings for detailed descriptions about the courses we offer.
 Note that bracketed courses are not being taught this academic year.
 See our departmental course roster for courses offered in Spanish language and literature during the current academic year.

 Students can obtain a minor by taking five courses (15 credits) with a grade of B- or higher.
 One of these must be an advanced language course, and another must be a Perspectives course.
 The other three are elective courses, of which one must be taken in Romance Studies.
 At least two of these five courses for the minor should be taken at Cornell.
 Students may apply up to two courses from abroad toward a Spanish minor.
 Students interested in pursuing a Spanish minor should make an appointment to meet with the Director of Undergraduate Studies, Cary Howie, during his weekly office hours.

 The Spanish Minor: